 Kagem emerald mines are located in sparsely inhabited, remote woodland.
 Here live mainly miners and their families.

 Mines are spread over the area of some 50 km².
 Kafubu area (named after Kafubu river which flows through it) has many emerald finds – Dabwisa, Kagem – Fibolele (marked in this article), Kagem Fwaya-Fwaya, Grizzly, Kabashila, Kamakanga, Libwente, Miku (the oldest mine, abandoned now), Mitondo, Pioneer, Pirala and many others, but lately are used mostly Kagem, Kamakang, Grizzly mines.

 Fair trade emeralds

-Contrary to most Colombian emeralds, Zambian emeralds are mined in environmentally and socially conscious way, bringing benefits to local communities.
+Contrary to most Colombian emeralds, Zambian emeralds are mined in an environmentally and socially conscious way, bringing benefits to local communities.

 In the first half of 2011 here were mined 3.74 tons (!) of emeralds.
 It is expected that Kagem Emerald Mines will provide many beautiful emeralds for several decades to come.

 - Antonín V. Seifert, Vladimír Žáček, Stanislav Vrána, Vratislav Pecina, Jiří Zachariáš, J. C. (Hanco) Zwaan.
 Emerald mineralization in the Kafubu area, Zambia.
 Bulletin of Geosciences, Vol. 79, No.1, 2004, Czech Geological Survey.